spinnaker/spinnaker.github.io/setup/install/providers/cf.md

 {% include toc %}

-In [Cloud Foundry](https://www.cloudfoundry.org) (CF), an Account maps to a user account on a CF foundation.
+In [Cloud Foundry](https://www.cloudfoundry.org) (CF), an Account maps to a user account on a CF foundation (a BOSH Director and all the VMs it deploys).
 You can add multiple accounts for one or more CF foundations.

 ## Prerequisites

 Your CF foundations' [API endpoints](https://docs.cloudfoundry.org/running/cf-api-endpoint.html) must be reachable from your installation of Spinnaker.

-## Adding an account
+## Add an account

 While the Cloud Foundry provider is in alpha, the hal CLI does not have support for adding a CF account (this support will be added soon).
 Instead, you can use Halyard's [custom configuration](https://www.spinnaker.io/reference/halyard/custom/) to add a CF account to an existing installation of Spinnaker.